ToveEk/DiceModule/README.md

 New issues can be reported via the [GitHub Issues page](https://github.com/ToveEk/1DV610-L2/issues).

-## Intended Use
-Users should only interact with the **Dice** class through the `startRolling()` method.
-Other files such as `parser.js` and `rules.js` handle internal logic and should not be modified.

 ## Contributing
 To contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.
+3. Test your changes.
-3. Commit your changes.
+4. Commit your changes.
-4. Open a pull request.
+5. Open a pull request.

 Please follow the code style.